- Email: Chris.White@lewisbrisbois.com

 When a catastrophic incident occurred, shutting down an airport, over 100 businesses, schools, roads and evacuating thousands of people from their homes, Chris was sent in to coordinate the response and manage the resulting exposure and litigation.
 The clients’ trust was rewarded when five class actions, toxic tort allegations and a wrongful death suit all closed with payments and costs totaling one-third of the clients’ initial estimates.
 In addition, he pursued claims against responsible third parties leading to further recoveries for his clients.

-Between 1999 and 2001, Chris spent two years in the London insurance market seconded as in-house counsel for a Lloyd’s syndicate.
+Early in his legal career, Chris spent two years in the London insurance market seconded as in-house counsel for a Lloyd’s syndicate.
 During that period, he qualified as a solicitor authorized to practice in England and Wales, as well as Texas.

 During his career, Chris has represented clients at more than 100 mediations on matters with amounts in controversy of up to $1 billion.